 3. Purple Gold Jewelry is a Recent Invention

-Purple gold was discovered in 1892 by the English metallurgist William Chandler Roberts-Austen.
+The story of purple gold begins in 1892, when the English metallurgist William Chandler Roberts-Austen discovered the first gold-aluminum alloys.
 This makes it around the same age as rose gold, which first came to prominence in Russia in the late 19th century.

 However, purple gold jewelry is a much more recent development.
-Until the turn of the millennium, there was no way to make any kind of durable or practical jewelry from purple gold – it was simply too fragile.
+Until the turn of the millennium, there was no way to make any kind of durable or practical jewelry from purple gold alloys – they were simply too fragile.

-After 23 years of thorough research, the Singaporean metallurgist professor Loh Peng Chum invented a purple gold alloy that was capable of being used in jewelry.
+After 23 years of thorough research, the Singaporean metallurgist professor Loh Peng Chum invented a purple gold alloy capable of being used by the jewelry industry.
 Some variations of this alloy contained palladium or nickel in addition to gold and aluminum.

 Professor Loh filed a patent for his alloy formulas in 2000, and approached Aspial Corporation Limited, the owner of several jewelry chain stores in Singapore, to commercialize his invention.